Dermabrasion: Microdermabrasion

 One of the safest methods of microdermabrasion involves the use of corundum or aluminum oxide crystals suspended in an antioxidant cream.
 This version of microdermabrasion is generally the most cost efficient as it involves the use of a small handheld skincare tool instead of expensive equipment used by a salon.
 This method of microdermabrasion rose to popularity in the early 2000s and is widely available today.

 Often called "microderm" for short, microdermabrasion is a procedure to help exfoliate or temporarily remove a few of the top layers of the skin called the stratum corneum.
 Much like brushing one's teeth, microdermabrasion helps to gently remove skin "plaque" and skin debris.
-Since human skin typically regenerates at approximately 30-day intervals, skin improvement with microdermabrasion is temporary and needs to be repeated at average intervals of two - four weeks for continued improvement.
+Since human skin typically regenerates at approximately 30-day intervals, skin improvement with microdermabrasion is temporary and needs to be repeated at average intervals of two to four weeks for continued improvement.
 Multiple treatments in combination with sunscreen, sun avoidance and skin care creams yield best results.

 Dermabrasion is generally used to refer to a true surgical procedure that aggressively abrades away the top to mid layers of the skin.
 The term microdermabrasion generally refers to a non-surgical procedure that abrades less deeply than dermabrasion.
 Although the mechanism of the two procedures is similar, the difference in the depth of the abrasion results in different recovery times.
 Dermabrasion recovery time may take as much as several weeks to several months whereas microdermabrasion recovery time may be as little as one to two days.
 After microdermabrasion, skin will be much more sensitive to sun exposure.
 It is best to keep out of the sun and wear sunscreen at all times after the procedure.

 Microdermabrasion may be performed to help diminish the appearance of superficial hyperpigmentation or photo-damage (sunburn), as well as diminish fine lines, wrinkles, acne and shallow acne scars.
 A further benefit of microdermabrasion is enhanced skin penetration by skin creams and serums.
 Removing dead skin (stratum corneum of the epidermis) will aid in the penetration of skin care products and medications by up to 10-50%.
 The controlled skin exfoliation afforded by microdermabrasion will allow make-up and self-tanning products to go on much more smoothly.

 Microdermabrasion treatment carries minimal to very few possible side effects or complications.
 However, some patients may experience temporary mild dryness, sun sensitivity and rarely temporary bruising or scratches in the area of skin treated.